- Holidays and Celebrations»

 Halloween is a good opportunity to really flex your creative muscles and have a lot of fun doing so.

 Parties Equal Costumes

 October (Halloween especially) is come as you aren't night.
 Feel free to dress up in ways you wouldn't ordinarily even think of doing.
-Costumes can be expensive, but they don't have to be.
-With some imagination and some work homemade costumes can look just as good, if not better than costumes you buy in stores; and don't forget costumes for your pets.
+Halloween costumes can be expensive, but they don't have to be.
+With some imagination and hard work homemade costumes can look just as good (if not better) than the stuff you buy in stores; and don't forget costumes for your pets.

 As an aside, just having costumes laying around on the house will give off an interesting vibe especially if you rip them up a little or put some red stuff on them.

 It's said that All Hallows' Eve is one of the nights when the veil between the worlds is thin - and whether you believe in such things or not, those roaming spirits probably believe in you, or at least acknowledge your existence, considering that it used to be their own.
 Even the air feels different on Halloween, autumn-crisp and bright.— Erin Morgenstern

 Halloween Party Costume Ideas

 Zombie Bite Victim

 Kids in my neighborhood get a kick when I put these "eyes" all along my hedges leading up to my house.
 The only tip I would add to the above video is to paint the cardboard roll black using a sharpie or black paint to make it blend in better with the night.
 You could also hold some tubes and walk towards your "victims"; all they will see is those frightening eyes.